-The voyage of a query by users starts before they even enter the search with crawling and indexing the web of tons of data.
-These processes of crawling and indexing establish the foundation of how the data is collected and structured so that most useful results are returned.
-The web is like ever expanding public library with piles of books and no central filing system.
-A crawler essentially collects the pages during the crawl process and then creates an index, so we know precisely how to search things.
-Similar to the index in the back of a book, the search engine indexing comprises of information about words and their locations.
+The web is like an ever-expanding public library with piles of books and no central filing system.
+A web crawler essentially collects the pages during the crawl process and then creates an index, so we know precisely how to search for things.
+Similar to the index in the back of a book, the search engine indexing comprises information about words and their locations.

 Here are five tips that will help you index your data right.

 A sitemap is a list of pages of a website that can be accessed by crawlers or users.
 The content of the site is structured in a site map that allows crawlers to navigate through the website for data indexing.

 Creating and submitting sitemaps can help your site discover fast for crawling and indexing.
 Google XML format was developed for the search engines, helping them find data sooner and proficiently.

 If you are familiar with the building of XML sitemaps, you can construct one from scratch or you can use an online tool that will do the work for you.
 Once it is in place, you need to submit it to search engines, which will help them index your website meticulously.
 It is also important to update the sitemap periodically as you include new data on your website so that all your pages are included in the indexing data.

 2.Do Not Forget The Mobile Sites